NoroffFEU/development-platforms/2-mysql-caste-study.md

 - signed values can store zero, negative and positive numbers.
 - UNSIGNED values can only store zero and positive numbers.

-What numeric types one should use depends on the what it is used for.
-In general one would want to use the type that stores the most accurate value and uses the least amount of storage, with consideration to how fast you need the data to be pulled or stored.
-E.g: DECIMAL is great for monetary use where FLOAT and DOUBLE are often used for scientific numbers where every decimal number counts.
+What numeric types one should use depends on what it is used for.
+In general, one would want to use the type that stores the most accurate value and uses the least amount of storage, with consideration to how fast you need the data to be pulled or stored.
+E.g: DECIMAL is great for monetary use whereas FLOAT and DOUBLE are often used for scientific numbers where every decimal number counts.

 ##### String Data Types

-The string data types consist are: CHAR,VARCHAR,BINARY,VARBINARY,TEXT,BLOB,SET and ENUM.
+The string data types are CHAR, VARCHAR, BINARY, VARBINARY, TEXT, BLOB, SET, and ENUM.

 CHAR (fixed length)

 - The length of a "CHAR value" is a "fixed length" that is declared when a table is created.
   This can be anything between 0 to 255.
 The "CHAR value" is then padded to the right with spaces to match the "fixed value".
-  Trailing spaces will be removed when a "CHAR value" is retrieved, unless PAD_CHAR_TO_FULL_LENGTH mode is activated.
+  Trailing spaces will be removed when a "CHAR value" is retrieved unless PAD_CHAR_TO_FULL_LENGTH mode is activated.
 - CHAR uses static memory allocation
 - Faster
-- typically used for phone numbers, zip codes etc.
+- typically used for phone numbers, zip codes, etc.
   E.G. CHAR(10) = "abc-------"

 VARCHAR (variable length)